Advice & Support

 We can’t thank Lauren enough for all her kind support!

 Helen and Louise are two of our amazing nurses here at the Hospice.
-Over 12 months they are walking and running 874 miles which is the equivalent of Lands End to John O Groats to raise funds for patient care.
+Over 12 months they walked and ran 874 miles which is the equivalent of Lands End to John O Groats to raise funds for patient care.

 Helen decided she needed a challenge especially after all the gyms being closed and race events postponed.